 After control and management of the Subdivision has been turned over to the Association by the Subdivider, written notice of that change shall be provided by the Subdivider to the Village and the Association will provide an address for notices to the Village in writing.

 12. Severability.
-If any provision of this Conservation Easement, or the application thereof to any person or circumstance, is found to be invalid, the remainder of the provisions of this Conservation Easement, or the application of such provision to persons or circumstances other than those as to which it is found to be invalid, as the case may be, shall not be affected thereby.
+If any provision of this Preservation Easement, or the application thereof to any person or circumstance, is found to be invalid, the remainder of the provisions of this Preservation Easement, or the application of such provision to persons or circumstances other than those as to which it is found to be invalid, as the case may be, shall not be affected thereby.

 13. Amendment and Modification.
-This Conservation Easement and the Stewardship Plan may be amended, modified and supplemented only by written agreement of the Village and the Responsible Entity or their successors or assigns, provided that any such amendment shall not diminish the purposes of this Conservation Easement or affect its perpetual duration.
+This Preservation Easement and the Stewardship Plan may be amended, modified and supplemented only by written agreement of the Village and the Responsible Entity or their successors or assigns, provided that any such amendment shall not diminish the purposes of this Preservation Easement or affect its perpetual duration.

 14. Entire Agreement.
-This Conservation Easement sets forth the entire agreement and understanding of the Parties with respect to the subject matter contained herein, and supersedes all prior and current agreements, promises, covenants, arrangements, communications, representations or warranties, whether oral or written, by the Parties or any officers, employees or representatives of either of the Parties.
+This Preservation Easement sets forth the entire agreement and understanding of the Parties with respect to the subject matter contained herein, and supersedes all prior and current agreements, promises, covenants, arrangements, communications, representations or warranties, whether oral or written, by the Parties or any officers, employees or representatives of either of the Parties.

 15. Third Parties.
-Nothing herein expressed or implied is intended or shall be construed to confer upon or give to any person, corporation or entity, other than the Parties and their successors and assigns, any rights or remedies under or by reason of this Conservation Easement.
-There are no third-party beneficiaries to this Conservation Easement.
+Nothing herein expressed or implied is intended or shall be construed to confer upon or give to any person, corporation or entity, other than the Parties and their successors and assigns, any rights or remedies under or by reason of this Preservation Easement.
+There are no third-party beneficiaries to this Preservation Easement.

 16. Subordination.
-The Mortgagee joins in this Conservation Easement for the sole purpose of consenting to and subordinating its interest to the rights of the Village hereunder.
+The Mortgagee joins in this Preservation Easement for the sole purpose of consenting to and subordinating its interest to the rights of the Village hereunder.

 (Signature pages follow)

-IN WITNESS WHEREOF, the Parties hereto have executed this Conservation Easement as of the _____ day of ______________________________, 2025.
+IN WITNESS WHEREOF, the Parties hereto have executed this Preservation Easement as of the _____ day of ______________________________, 2025.

 THE NEWPORT GROUP, LTD